ej-sanmartin/ComputerScienceReference/README.md

 ## Bug Fixes
 - Major one: Search Algorithms Folder incorrectly named.
-Must be changed to "Sort Algorithms"
+Must be changed to "Sort Algorithms" and all links must point to renamed folder

 ## Additional Resources